obinexuscomputing/obinexuscomputing/obinexuscomputing/man/maths/Why Mathematics - A Formal take on Mathematics.md

 ### Was Mathematics Discovered or Invented?
 Maths is a system used to explain the phenomena, and so

 ## Mathematical System are not perfect.
+Raytracing is a technique used to

 Reintroduction to maths
 Numbers are symbols.